yusuraraim/MSE433-Final-Project/README.md

 The project uses the [Rossmann Store Sales dataset from Kaggle](https://www.kaggle.com/competitions/rossmann-store-sales), which contains:

-- Daily sales records for **1,115 stores** over roughly 2.5 years (2013–2015)
+- Daily sales records for 1,115 stores over roughly 2.5 years (2013–2015)
-- Over **1 million rows** of data after merging store and sales files
+- Over 1 million rows of data after merging store and sales files
 - Key variables including promotions, school holidays, state holidays, store type, assortment type, and competition distance
 - A separate store metadata file with store-level characteristics

-The data was filtered to only include days when stores were open and had real sales, leaving around **844,000 rows**.
-After adding lag and rolling features (which require historical data to calculate), the final modelling dataset had around **404,000 rows**.
+The data was filtered to only include days when stores were open and had real sales, leaving around 844,000 rows.
+After adding lag and rolling features (which require historical data to calculate), the final modelling dataset had around 404,000 rows.

 ---